-The Exp2 component (as well as the Exp1) of Eq.
-1.1, represents poorly amplified photoelectrons, and we do not allow it to extend beyond the high-charge region of the Gaussian component.
-In particular, we include a constraint on the the parameter $w_2$ to ensure that it falls off with the Gaussian component:
+The Exp2 component, as well as the Exp1, of Eq.
+1.1 represent poorly amplified photoelectrons, and we do not allow it to extend beyond the high-charge region of the Gaussian component.
+In particular, we include a constraint on the the parameter w_2 to ensure that it falls off with the Gaussian component:

-$$w_2 < \frac{\mu + 2\sigma}{4 - \ln(N/E_2)}.$$ (2.1)
+$$w_2 < \frac{\mu + 2\sigma}{4 - \operatorname{Ln}(N/E_2)}.$$ (2.1)

-This equation was found by setting the $Exp_2$ to be $1/e^2$ that of the Gaussian component at two sigma (the $Exp_1$ is neglected from this equation since it falls off in the low-charge region).
+This equation was found by setting the Exp_2 to be $1/e^2$ that of the Gaussian component at two sigma (the Exp_1 is neglected from this equation since it falls off in the low-charge region).
 Eq.
 2.1 is used as a constraint during the fit to the charge distributions.

-Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an 272 effective efficiency of the individual DOMs.
-This analysis assumes the same shape of the steeply 273 falling exponential component $(Exp_1)$ for all DOMs in the detector to avoid large fluctuations in 274 the individual DOM efficiencies.
-The modified WaveDeform data will strictly be used to determine 275 the Exp1 component.
-Specifically, using the modified WaveDeform, we will background-subtract 276 the BeaconLaunch distribution from the MinBias data, fit the resulting distribution to determine 277 the components of Eq.
-2.1, and use only the measured shape and normalization of $Exp_1$ in all 278 subsequent unmodified WaveDeform fits.
-279
+Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an 282 effective efficiency of the individual DOMs.
+This analysis assumes the same shape of the steeply 283 falling exponential component (Exp_1) for all DOMs in the detector to avoid large fluctuations in 284 the individual DOM efficiencies.
+The modified WaveDeform data will strictly be used to determine 285 the Exp1 component.
+Specifically, using the modified WaveDeform, we will background-subtract 286 the BeaconLaunch distribution from the MinBias data, fit the resulting distribution to determine 287 the components of Eq.
+2.1, and use only the measured shape and normalization of Exp_1 in all 288 subsequent unmodified WaveDeform fits.
+289